 Meerut finds its mention in the history books too, as it was closely related to the watershed event of the Revolt of 1857.
 The event was the outcome of an incident that happened on April 12th of 1857.
 As per the ancient documents, 85 cavalrymen refused to touch and use the cartridges made from animal fat.
 This refusal led to the imprisonment of all the 85 cavalrymen.
 This penalization led to the first and the most significant revolt against the British rule.

 Augarnath Temple.
 Augarnath aka Kali Paltan Mandir is one of the important historical sites in Meerut.
-Apart from being the center of the freedom movements, the beautiful architecture is definitely alluring.
+Apart from being the centre of the freedom movements, the beautiful architecture is definitely alluring.

 Mansa Devi Temple.
 The beautifully carved temple is situated in Jagriti Vihar of Meerut that is dedicated to Hindu goddess Mansa Devi.
 It is one of the most popular temples which witnesses a huge number of visitors every year.